nmharmon8/StockMarketGAN/README.md

         print('Failed to download {}'.format(symbol))
 ```

-Now that we have the data we will start writing the GAN.Start by importing TensorFlow and numpy.
+Now that we have the data we will start writing the GAN.
+Start by importing TensorFlow and numpy.

 ```python
 import tensorflow as tf